A superb primary educator with a passion for technology is sought for a role based in Dubai, providing full-time private tuition to four children.

-The successful Tutor will have a strong personal academic background, a keen interest in innovative teaching techniques, be a qualified primary teacher and a native English speaker with no regional dialect.
+The successful Tutor will have a strong personal academic background, a keen interest in innovative teaching techniques, be a qualified primary teacher with English as a mother tongue.
 Ideally, the Tutor will have a second language (either Italian or German is preferred).
 The mother speaks German as a first language at home while the father speaks mostly English.
 German is not a requirement for this role, but could prove useful.

 The parents would like the Tutor to embrace and teach technology, incorporating it into lessons and using it as a tool to help the children build skills in this area, such as producing their own presentations, excel models, videos or go exploring the world in virtual reality.
 They have significant technology resources at their disposal.
 The children are to be encouraged to interact with computers both in a traditional sense of learning the basics of coding, but also in a way that encourages independent thought and problem-solving skills.
 Children and young adults often possess a unique world view and can come up with brilliant solutions to complex problems simply because they have not yet learned the boundaries of what society (and education systems!) think is and is not possible.
 For example, the teenager Boyan Slat, inventor of the Ocean Cleanup booms and youngest-ever recipient of the UN’s highest environmental award, is a case in point.
 It will be a challenge for any educator to deliver the sort of far-reaching education that is desired while they themselves are a product of the very system that the children will be diverging from.